yehaha9876/gitlab/doc/administration/high_availability/redis.md

 ## Provide your own Redis instance **[CORE ONLY]**

-TODO:

-- What version is required?
-What version is recommended?
-- Download/install on your own
-- Managed services such as AWS Elasticache.
-  - Mention not to use 'cluster' option.
-Redis Cluster != Redis Sentinel
+### Requirements

+- Redis version 2.8 or higher.
+Version 3.2 or higher is recommend as this is what ships with the GitLab Omnibus package.
+- Standalone Redis or Redis high availability with Sentinel are supported.
+Redis Cluster is not supported.
+- Managed Redis from cloud providers such as AWS Elasticache will work.
+If these services support high availability, be sure it is not the Redis Cluster type.

+Note the Redis node's IP address or hostname, port, and password (if required).
+These will be necessary when configuring the GitLab application servers later.

 ## Redis in a Scaled Environment